keep-starknet-strange/unruggable.meme/frontend/README.md

 ## Build

-> Warning: You should do these operations all in the `/frontend` folder, not in the root folder of this project.
+> Warning: You should do these operations all in the `/frontend` folder, not in the root folder of Unruggable-meme project.

-To build the project, you need to install [Node.js](https://nodejs.org/en) and [NPM](https://www.npmjs.com/).
+To build the Unruggable interface, you need to install [Node.js](https://nodejs.org/en) and [NPM](https://www.npmjs.com/).
 We suggest you using `20.10.0 LTS`.

 You can do it manually, but we suggest you install Node and NPM using [NVM](https://github.com/nvm-sh/nvm).